laminlabs/lamindb/README.md

 $ lamin init --storage ./mydata   # or s3://my-bucket, gs://my-bucket
 ```

-Validate & register a `DataFrame`:
+Validate & register a `DataFrame` that comes with basic metadata:

 ```python
 import lamindb as ln